The Unusual Broadband X-ray Spectral Variability of NGC 1313 X-1 seen with XMM$-$Newton, Chandra and NuSTAR: Discussion

-A model invoking a larger scale-height at higher accretion rates could instead potentially produce a sharp transition in the luminosity--temperature plane should our viewing angle be close to the opening angle of the flow at lower luminosities, such that by increasing the scale-height the outer regions of the disc/wind suddenly obscure the inner regions and result in a larger inner radius being inferred at higher luminosities. \footnote{Here we assume that the outer disc/wind fully obscure the inner regions, such that none of the emission from these regions is visible to us.} A toy model for the transition in the luminosity--temperature plane in this scenario is shown in Figure \ref{fig_toymodels} (\textit{left}).
+A model invoking a larger scale-height at higher accretion rates could instead potentially produce a sharp transition in the luminosity--temperature plane should our viewing angle be close to the opening angle of the flow at lower luminosities, such that by increasing the scale-height of the disc/wind the innermost regions of the flow are suddenly obscured by the regions at larger radii, resulting in a larger inner radius being inferred at higher luminosities.\footnote{Here we assume that the inner regions are fully obscured, such that none of the emission from these regions is visible to us.} For this to be a plausible explanation for the broadband behaviour, the obscuring regions would need to correspond to those contributing the lower temperature parts of the \diskpbb\ component that are still visible in the higher flux observations.
+A toy model for the transition in the luminosity--temperature plane in this scenario is shown in Figure \ref{fig_toymodels} (\textit{left}).
 However, if the thermal emission from the inner regions of the disc is suddenly obscured, one would naturally expect a central corona/accretion column to be similarly obscured, but the high-energy \nustar\ data are rather stable.